 Detailed guidance for the standards of collections care and conservation are found in BS4971:2017 Conservation and care of archive and library collections, and BS BS EN16893:2018, Conservation of Cultural Heritage.
 Specifications for location, construction and modification of buildings or rooms intended for the storage or use of heritage collections.
-However, as these are new standards assessment recognises that services will have been working towards PD5454 (with its predecessor, BS5454, influencing older building design) and PAS 198 and will take a practical approach, which recognises this changeover in collections care standards.
+Assessment recognises that services will have previously been working towards PD5454 (with its predecessor, BS5454, influencing older building design) and PAS 198 and will take a practical approach, which recognises this changeover in collections care standards.